-Many factors can affect the ultimate cost of attorney fees in a family law case.
-This includes the complexity of the issues presented, the level of conflict between the parties, the size of the marital estate, the (un)reasonableness of the opposing party, and the individual needs of each client.
+Many factors can affect the total cost of attorney fees in a family law case, including the complexity of the legal issues presented, the level of conflict between the parties, the size of the marital estate, the (un)reasonableness of the opposing party and/or opposing attorney, and the individual needs of each client.

-Attorney fees can be perplexing and frustrating to many clients, and can sometimes even become a source of friction between attorney and client.
-Understanding the attorney’s fee structure and how fees are charged, and how they must be timely paid in order to continue receiving legal services, can go a long way towards minimizing that friction, and towards helping clients recognize how to control costs to the extent that they can do so.
+No two family law cases are exactly alike, and because of that, the cost of fees in different cases which might seem similar to each other on the surface can actually be quite different from each other.
+Attorney fees can be perplexing and frustrating at times, and can even become a source of friction between attorney and client.
+Understanding the attorney’s fee structure and how fees are charged, and how they must be timely paid in order to continue receiving legal services, can go a long way towards minimizing that friction, and towards helping clients recognize how to control their legal costs to the extent that they can do so.

-You will find basic fee information in these pages, but you should always discuss your prospective attorney fees and costs with your attorney in advance.
-For your convenience, we accept cash, checks, cashier’s checks, Visa, Mastercard, Discover, American Express, Apple Pay, Android Pay, Samsung Pay and other NFC payment methods.
+You will find basic fee information on this page, but you should always discuss your prospective attorney fees and costs with your attorney in advance.
+For your convenience, we accept cash, checks, cashier’s checks, Visa, Mastercard, Discover, and American Express (credit card charges are subject to a small bank processing fee).

 This is frequently one of the first questions clients ask us when they walk through our doors.
 An attorney’s hourly rate is based on a combination of factors, including the attorney’s experience, qualifications, expertise and overall demand in the marketplace.
 But hourly rates don’t tell the whole story.
 An inefficient or rookie lawyer with a lowball hourly rate may take three or four hours to complete a task that an experienced attorney with a higher hourly rate can finish in about an hour.
 We strive to be efficient and cost-effective in all services we provide.